alicefabreverdure/tweet_analysis/README.md

 (check section 6, the example for an illustration of the application)

 ### 2. The model

 In this application, we implemented a model that can predict the sentiment (positive or negative) of a hashtag/tweet and provide its confidence level.

-In this application, we implemented a model that can predict the sentiment (positive or negative) of a hashtag/tweet and provide its confidence level.